tojimahammatov/sorting/README.md

-Merge, heap, quick sort codes in Python3.x.
+Merge, heap, quick sort algorithms in C++ and Python.
-(C++ will be added soon)